Top 10 Free Things to Do this Fall around Louisville

 We love free fall fun events that allow families to go out and have fun together without worrying about spending too much money.
 And, a lot of these events encourage families to go explore out area and do something new.
 So, if you are looking for free fall fun around Louisville, here are some great options with our top 10 things to do this fall.

-This event is a wonderful immersion into the fall season and admission to the event is free; there is a $10 per car environmental fee for non-members.
-There will be a pumpkin launch, hayrides, and a haymaze plus lots of other activities.
-It’s Saturday, October 19 and Sunday, October 20 from 10am-5pm each day.
+For future reference, this particular event is a wonderful immersion into the fall season and admission to the event is free; there is a $10 per car environmental fee for non-members.
+There will be a pumpkin launch, hayrides, and a hay maze plus lots of other activities.

-– This festival in the NuLu neighborhood along East Market Street has grown a lot too over the past couple of years.
+6. NuLu Fest – Unfortunately for 2020, this event is also canceled.
+Instead, we suggest you still walk around Nulu and enjoy the shops, restaurants, and dessert places.
+It would be a great thing to do after a visit to the Waterfront Botanical Gardens, which is also free.
+For future reference, this festival in the NuLu neighborhood along East Market Street has grown a lot too over the past couple of years.
 It’s a huge block party with lots of food, vendors, live music, fun and more.
 There is a children’s area!
-It’s September 28 from 11am-11pm (children’s area closes at 6pm)
+It typically takes place in late September.